 2. Earthwork Estimates

-Earthwork is the artificial material laborers use to cut and fill work.
-The grading plan should mention the amount of earthwork the construction team will remove or bring in to finish the grading project.
+Earthwork refers to the amount of material involved in cut (excavation) and fill (placement) work.
+The grading plan should clearly mention the volume of soil the construction team will remove, reuse, or import to finish the project.

 3. Property Lines

-Here are the most-followed rules of thumb for proper grading in construction:
+Here are the most-followed rules of thumb to incorporate into your grading strategy:

 - Compact weight-bearing soil to a minimum of 95%